ryansolid/babel-plugin-jsx-dom-expressions/README.md

 This is called around all expressions.
 This is typically where you wrap the expression with a computation in the desired library and handle any value preparsing.
 Call fn with the resolved value.

-## Pragma Comments
+## Experimental Features

 In order to optimize certain situations the compiler supports pragma comments.
+These are still experimental.
+The @on, and @delegate decorators require the mapping function to be in the same function.

 ### @skip

 This skips calling the wrapExpr handler.
 Keep in mind if the element is in a parent expression it may unintentionally trigger it.

+### @on(signal/observable)

+Instead of having every row in an array have it's own computed this sets the binding to execute on a specific observable change.
+Beneficial for hover/selected states where the driving observable is outside of the list.

+### @delegate(identifier)

+Prefixes an event handler it uses event delegation to reduce the number of DOM Event Listeners.

 ## Work in Progress